gjtorikian/markdowntutorial.com/views/conclusion.md

 Congratulations!
 There are no more lessons left!

 Believe it or not, we've only scratched the beginnings of what can be accomplished with Markdown.
-There are many non-standard implementations of Markdown that supports things like tables, definition lists, footnotes, and more.
+There are many non-standard implementations of Markdown that support formats like tables, definition lists, footnotes, and more.
 Because they're non-standard, they're not essential to learning the basics, which we've introduced here.